 You are set up for success/growth

 Positive workplace cultures encourage and foster growth.
-When work is a safe environment, there is room for employees to take risks and fail from time to time.
-That failure will ultimately lead to learning and growth, which will eventually result in success.
+When work is a safe and great work environment, there is room for employees to take risks and fail from time to time.
+That failure will ultimately lead to learning and growth and high job satisfaction which will eventually result in business success.
 You and your team will feel empowered by your office support system to take the company further!

 Your job is not micromanaged

 When your job is constantly being micromanaged and hyper-analyzed, it can feel demeaning and create a stressful environment.
 A positive culture should mean you are given space and trust to do your job and do it well.
 No one can do their best work with someone breathing down their necks all the time.